Part 1: Blogging

 - Be controversial (example: “Is PR dead?”)

 - Be specific – don’t fill your title with puns or try to be too clever

-- Be unique and interesting
+- It is important to be unique and interesting